 The Organisation for Economic Co-operation and Development (OECD)/G20 Inclusive Framework on Base Erosion and Profit Shifting published the Pillar Two model rules designed to address the tax challenges arising from the digitalisation of the global economy.
 Pillar Two legislation has been enacted or substantively enacted in certain jurisdictions in which we operate, although some countries may have varying responses or adjustments to the initial model rules.
-We are in the process of evaluating the potential impact that these changes will have on our long-term financial position.
+We do not have a material exposure to Pillar Two top-up taxes.